QueryDSL

 // select o.id as i_on_o from orders o where o.product_id = ? or o.customer_id is null

-Adding round bracket is like this:
+Adding round bracket can be something like this:

 val ids = withSQL {